-The Long Way Round: From Auckland to India
+The Long Way Round: Ice Cold in Auckland

 Stuck on the wrong side of the world in WW2, the crew of the California Clipper gambled everything on circumnavigating the world.

 Note: If you’ve not read the first part of this story, you’ll want to start here.

 Auckland, 14th December 1941

 Since arriving at Auckland a week earlier, Bob Ford had settled into a regular morning routine.
 Every day he would wake early and eat breakfast.
 He would then stroll over to the American Consulate message centre to see if orders for the California Clipper and her crew had finally arrived.

 The Consulate was a scene of organised chaos, the only route for messages in and out of Auckland for the Americans — military and civilian alike.
 Ford had just begun to make himself comfy in his normal spot in the waiting room when a clerk recognised him and thrust a piece of paper into his hand.
 Ford read it, and then immediately wished that he hadn’t.